Trade Show BoothDigital Sketch

 Proposal Concept for Paris Trade Show Booth

-Given that most everything in the Artecnica inventory has a bright ethereal quality, I tried to preserve that feeling, while including several of the included nesting boxes that were part of the display.
+Given that most everything in the Artecnica inventory has a bright ethereal quality, I tried to preserve that feeling, while including several of the nesting boxes that were part of packaging the contents of the show.

 Using Tord Boontje's Until Dawn curtains overhead as a tent-like structure would enclose the space, filtering (presumably bad) warehouse lighting overhead without being oppressive.
 The curtains will be clipped to a supporting wire frame.
 The production methods of the curtains lends itself to be used in multiples, unlike some of the more meticuluously hand-made items.
 The rest of the displayed inventory can be included in single units, thus reducing the amount of overhead product sent to the trade show.